-Meals on Wheels would like to acknowledge and thank the organisations and individuals who have kindly offered donations, bequests and support during the year.
+Meals on Wheels extends heartfelt thanks to the organisations and individuals whose generous donations and support have sustained us throughout the year.

-We would also like to thank our volunteers for their generosity of spirit and wonderful efforts in the kitchen, on deliveries, in the office, through social supports or with our new initiatives.
+A special thank you to our dedicated volunteers for their invaluable contributions in the kitchen, on deliveries, in the office, and through our social support and new initiatives.